The 34-year-old had to send her sons to live with her parents after her complaints to landlord Waltham Forest Council went unresolved for six years.

 Among the issues reported were damp and black mould throughout the living room, bedrooms and bathrooms, with wallpaper coming away from the walls and cracks appearing in the ceiling.

-In addition, the council failed to repair the front and back doors at Kelly’s flat that were damaged during a burglary in 2018, leaving her fearful for her family’s safety.
+In addition, the council failed to repair the front and back doors at Kelly’s flat that were damaged during a burglary, leaving her fearful for her family’s safety.
 The doors were not completely fixed until six months after the break-in.

-Following legal action from our expert housing disrepair team, Waltham Forest Council promised to make the necessary repairs and Kelly was awarded £5,000 in compensation in October 2019.
+Following legal action from our expert housing disrepair team, Waltham Forest Council promised to make the necessary repairs and Kelly was awarded £5,000 in compensation.

 However, the council failed to carry out repairs and, almost one year later, Kelly is still waiting for the issues to be resolved in full.